Gay marriage (a.k.a. same-sex marriage & SSM)

-The first country to legalize SSM was the Netherlands, in 2001-MAR.
-However, a little known fact is that the first same-sex couple to marry actually live in Ontario, Canada.
+The first country to legalize SSM in modern times was the Netherlands, in 2001-MAR.
+However, a little known fact is that the first same-sex couple to marry were actually in Ontario, Canada.
 The latter were married in Toronto two months earlier during 2001-JAN, following a "reading of the banns."
 This is an ancient ritual in which a couple can be married in a church without first having purchased a marriage license.
 Although the Government of Ontario refused at the time to register their marriage, it was recognized retroactively when a lawsuit made SSMs available in Ontario during 2002-AUG.

-- Marriage was available and generally celebrated throughout 17 countries: Argentina, Belgium, Brazil, Canada, Denmark, England, France, Iceland, Netherlands, New Zealand, Norway, Portugal, Scotland, Spain, South Africa, Sweden, and Uruguay.
+- Gay marriage was available and generally celebrated throughout 17 countries: Argentina, Belgium, Brazil, Canada, Denmark, England, France, Iceland, Netherlands, New Zealand, Norway, Portugal, Scotland, Spain, South Africa, Sweden, and Uruguay.
 See a world map.
-A debates to add the remaining predominately English speaking countries to this list are active as of mid-2013 in Australia.
-Northern Ireland may well be the final holdout among predominately English speaking countries to not allow SSM for many years into the future.
+Debates to add the remaining predominately English speaking countries to this list are active as of mid-2013 in Australia.
+That country, and Northern Ireland may well be the final holdout among predominately English speaking countries to not allow SSM for many years into the future.

-- Marriage is also available and generally celebrated in some states or cities in Mexico and in the District of Columbia and 17 states in the United States.
+- Marriage was also available in some states or cities in Mexico, and in the District of Columbia and 17 states in the United States.

 - In the vast majority of countries in the world, loving, committed same-sex couples and their children are not supported or recognized by by their governments.
 The couples lack the benefits, status, security, and protections that opposite-sex married couples routinely enjoy.
 They are treated as mere roommates.

 - In 76 countries (or 78 or 82 depending on how one defines the word "country") 1 they are considered criminals along with anyone else who engages in same-gender sexual behavior.
 They can be arrested, charged, tried, and sentenced to jail and/or flogging:

 Countries, shown in black, where same-gender sexual behavior is a crime.

-Not visible: Jamaica & almost a dozen other Caribbean nations.
+Not shown in black: Jamaica & almost a dozen other Caribbean nations.